General School and Program Information

 If I am accepted how can I defer my acceptance to the following year?
 How long may I defer my application?

-Applicants have the option to defer their application to be considered for a semester later than the one to which they originally applied.
+Applicants have the option to defer their application to be considered for up to a year later than the one to which they originally applied.
 Applicants can contact the Office of Admission and Records or SCGH to pursue this option.
 Admission is not guaranteed with a deferred application, even if the applicant was previously admitted.

 How can I check on the status of my application?